dkurk/DOHS/README.md

 We have preadded the teachers based on their schedules (they are the red dots!) but the students who use Virtual Stuy will set up their own profiles and opt-in to the software!

+The TWILIO component of our project allows the user to text the last name of any teacher to the number (347)694-8704 and get the teacher's current room number as a response.

 *NOTE:* This could potentially be but is NOT meant to be a stalking device.